 - Yeast – Use one packet of dry yeast.
 I used regular, not rapid rise.
 Double-check that the brand you use is gluten free.
 Red Star Platinum is NOT gluten free!

-- Milk - Dairy-free or regular milk is fine.
-If you are making this gluten free cinnamon rolls recipe dairy-free, use dairy-free butter.
+- Milk – Dairy-free or regular milk is fine.
+If you make this gluten-free cinnamon roll recipe dairy-free, use dairy-free butter.